anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - Workload Security
      - sec.wl.005
      - The Platform **must** support the separation of production and non-production Workloads.
-     - :ref:`chapters/chapter05:securing kubernetes orchestrator`
+     - :ref:`chapters/chapter05:securing the kubernetes orchestrator`
    * - Workload Security
      - sec.wl.006
      - The Platform **must** support the separation of Workloads based on their categorisation (for example, payment card information, healthcare, etc.).
-     - :ref:`chapters/chapter05:securing kubernetes orchestrator`
+     - :ref:`chapters/chapter05:securing the kubernetes orchestrator`
    * - Workload Security
      - sec.wl.007
      - The Operator **must** implement processes and tools to verify VNF authenticity and integrity.